 The Articles of Association and the Board Charter outlines the Board’s duties, responsibilities, and authorities.
 The Board of Directors may delegate its powers, authorities, discretions and functions to any committee made of members of the Board on such terms and conditions as it may think fit and in accordance with the Articles.

-The Articles of Association and the Board Charter are published on the Bank’s website as part of its commitment to transparency and equal access to information towards its shareholders
+The Articles of Association and the Board Charter are published on the Bank’s website as part of its commitment to transparency and equal

 The Board of Directors has created three Board-level as follows: